by Chris Woodford. Last updated: August 12, 2023.

 Walkie-talkies are handheld, portable radios: they communicate wirelessly (using radio waves) on a single, shared frequency band.
 Each battery-powered unit contains a transmitter/receiver and antenna (for sending and receiving radio waves), a loudspeaker that often doubles up as a microphone when you talk into it, and a button that you "push-to-talk" (PTT).
 The loudspeaker/microphone works in much the same way as an intercom: because a speaker and a microphone contain essentially the same components (a coil of wire, a magnet, and a paper or plastic cone to pick up or generate sounds), you can use a single device to do both jobs essentially by switching the electrical circuit into which it's connected and reversing the current.
 More sophisticated walkie-talkies (like the Motorola model shown in our photos) contain separate loudspeakers and microphones.

-Screenshot: Walkie-talkies have entered the 21st century thanks to apps like these two.
-Above) Walkie Talkie Standard from Indigo Penguin.
+Screenshots: Walkie-talkies have entered the 21st century thanks to apps, which mimic old-style two-way radio using new-style VOIP.
+Here are two examples.
+1) Walkie Talkie Standard from Indigo Penguin.
 It converts your smartphone (or iPod Touch) into a walkie-talkie that can communicate with others nearby.
-Below) Online Walkie Talkie Pro from NAVA apps for Android.
+2) Online Walkie Talkie Pro from NAVA apps for Android.
 You'll find lots of similar apps if you search for "walkie-talkie" in the iTunes Store or Google Play (for Android).

 How do you use a walkie-talkie?